Case study: Implementing the Core International Human Rights Instruments in Taiwan

 by Jou An Chen

 Since the Nationalist Party – Kuomintang (KMT) lost the Chinese civil war in 1949, the effective jurisdiction of Republic of China (ROC) has been limited to Taiwan and its surrounding islands.
-It not only ceased to represent China but also became a non-member of the United Nations (UN) in 1971 despite having its own Government and elections process.
+It not only ceased to represent China but also became a non-member of the United Nations (UN) in 1971.
 In that year, the People’s Republic of China (PRC) led by the Chinese Communist Party was instead recognised as the sole legitimate government representing China in the UN.
 The PRC has and continues to assert Taiwan to be one of its provinces rather than an independent country.
 As a non-member, the ROC has no access to the UN human rights mechanisms.

 Nevertheless, to fully integrate the values of democracy into the society, and at the same time watch over the expansion of PRC’s control over Taiwan, the Taiwanese non-governmental organisations (NGOs) has sought guidance from the international human rights system.
 Despite the country’s inability to join the UN treaty bodies, Taiwanese NGOs urged the Government to accede to the core international human rights instruments.
 This article will briefly provide a historical background of the ROC, and demonstrate how the Taiwanese model of holding national reviews without assistance from the treaty bodies contributes to the implementation of the human rights instruments, while concurrently facilitating the creation of NGO networks operating in various fields.